Request Tracker: Interface

+Organizations of all sizes use Request Tracker to track and manage workflows, customer requests, and internal project tasks of all sorts.
+Among other things, RT offers custom ticket lifecycles, seamless email integration, configurable automation, and detailed permissions and roles.

-RT has many interfaces for creating and updating tickets.
-A web interface is available for both logged in users and guest users.
-It is easily tailored by granting or denying specific permissions to users as well as by adding custom fields and data to tickets.
+RT has many ways to highly customize creating and updating tickets, owners, dependencies, custom everything, and workflows.
+A web interface is available for both logged in users and guest/customer/end users.
 Template callbacks allow the modification of the software's web pages without requiring extensive knowledge.

-Email is another primary interface to RT and is often the only interface many guest users see.
-The email system includes support for auto-responses, attachments, and full customization of the rules which govern to whom and when email is sent.
+Seamless email integration is another primary interface to RT and is often the only interface many guest users see.
+The email system includes support for auto-responses, attachments, and full customization of all the rules which govern email.
 Emails are stored in RT as correspondence on a ticket, and the software can make a distinction between public replies and private comments to show them as appropriate.